 Active Shooter: What Would You Do?
 (Running time: 21 minutes) –Decades ago, none of us had ever heard the term “active shooter.”
 Unfortunately, it’s all too commonplace in our world today, and it can happen anywhere at any time.
 If you were involved in an active shooter incident, what would you do to survive?
 Run?
 Hide?
 Fight?
 Join HCTV as we learn from public safety agents and officials what we can do if we ever find ourselves in this horrific position.

-An Evolution of Excellence: Henrico County Police Division (Running time: 18 minutes) — Honor.
+An Evolution of Excellence: Henrico County Police Division [Retired from Broadcast] (Running time: 18 minutes) — Honor.
 Professionalism.
 Commitment.
 Compassion.
 Accountability.
 These core values guide the men and women of the Henrico County Police Division as they serve and protect the community.
 The division has changed dramatically over the years, growing and evolving with law enforcement’s best practices.
 Watch as the division has morphed into an internationally accredited, modern day force in An Evolution of Excellence: Henrico County Police Division.